actoron/jadex/docs/android/android.md

 ```

-If you compile your project with gradle or android studio now (just click on "run"), the plugin will run, detect all BDIV3 Agents and will enhance the classes as needed by the Jadex runtime.
+If you compile your project with Gradle or Android Studio now (just click on "run"), the plugin will run, detect all BDIV3 Agents and will enhance the classes as needed by the Jadex runtime.

 ## Compatibility

 ### jadex-gradle-plugin 3.0.0-RC42

 Starting with RC42, the jadex-gradle-plugin uses the new Android Transform API to enhance BDI classes.
-This means version 2.0.0 of the android build tools is required to use the jadex-gradle-plugin now.
+This means version 2.0.0 of the Android build tools is required to use the jadex-gradle-plugin now.

 ```groovy
 dependencies {